-Use the Database Tool (GuiDBEdit Tool) (see sk13009) to configure Trusted Links.
+Use the Database Tool (GuiDBEdit Tool) to configure Trusted Links:

-To configure a trusted link:

-- 1. In the top left pane, go to Network objects > network\objects. - 2.
-In the top right pane, click the Security Gateway / Cluster object that you want to edit. - 3.
+- 1. Close all SmartConsole windows connected to the Management Server. - 2.
+Connect with Database Tool (GuiDBEdit Tool) to the Management Server. - 3.
+In the top left pane, go to Network objects > network_objects. - 4.
+In the top right pane, click the Security Gateway / Cluster object that you want to edit. - 5.
 In the bottom pane, search for the interface that you want to configure as trusted from within the interfaces set.

-The interface name appears in the official name attribute. - 4.
-Within the trusted interface set, change the value of the vpn trusted attribute to true (default value: false). - 5.
+The interface name appears in the "officialname" attribute.

+- 6. Within the trusted interface set, change the value of the "vpn_trusted" attribute to "true" (default value: "false"). - 7.
 Configure trusted interfaces symmetrically on the peer Security Gateways.

-If only one side of the link is configured as trusted for VPN traffic, clear traffic received by a nontrusted interface will be dropped by the peer Security Gateway. - Save changes (File menu > Save All). - 7.
-In SmartConsole, install the Access Control Policy on the Security Gateway / Cluster object.
+If only one side of the link is configured as trusted for VPN traffic, clear traffic received by a non-trusted interface will be dropped by the peer Security Gateway.

+- 8. Save changes (File menu > Save All). - 9.
+Connect with SmartConsole to the Management Server. - In SmartConsole, install the Access Control Policy on the Security Gateway / Cluster object.